avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 You can find all these Web UI pages in the *Firmware* (bottom of the screen) section of the *Device -> Greengrass Device* section from the sidebar menu, with buttons at the top of the screen.

-Click the **Component** button in the *Firmware* section for the next steps.
+Click the **Components** button in the *Firmware* section and either to register a new Component by following the steps below, OR locate your existing component and *Upgrade* it by clicking the **Upgrade** button on the right side of the component entry.

 A few extra steps required before uploading your component:
 - Rename your built component zip in the greengrass-build directory to contain a unique version number.
-For example, rename iotc-basic-demo.zip to iotc-basic-demo-0.0.6.zip.
+For example, rename iotc-basic-demo.zip to iotc-basic-demo-0.1.0.zip.
-- Once you upload your component, use the copy button on the right side of the files list and apply it to the recipe.yaml URI section located in the greengrass-build directory.
+- Once you upload your component, use the copy button on the right side panel with the files list and apply it to the recipe.yaml URI section located in the greengrass-build directory.
 For example:

 ```yaml
 ...
 Manifests: